 Benzoyl peroxide (BPO), the most effective topical ingredient for acne vulgaris, can also help rosacea.
 For optimal results, apply a product containing a low percentage of BPO (2.5%) every other night.
 Unique formulations of benzoyl peroxide may contain aloe vera and other plant extracts with anti-inflammatory and antioxidant properties.
 These additions enhance benzoyl peroxide effectiveness, reducing skin dryness and irritation.

 Niacinamide is another beneficial ingredient for people with rosacea.
 When applied topically, niacinamide has been shown to protect the skin's natural protective layer while having anti-inflammatory effects.
 By increasing the skin's production of ceramides and collagen, niacinamide can help treat acne and rosacea, improve skin texture, and reduce aging signs.
-It was found to help reduce facial redness and pimples in people with rosacea.
+It helps reduce facial redness and pimples in people with rosacea.

 In some cases, the rosacea is due to a response to a parasite called Demodex that populates the sebaceous glands, making sulfur an excellent treatment option for people with rosacea.
-Thanks to its antifungal and antibacterial properties, sulfur can reduce the number of unwanted skin parasites and reduce rosacea's signs and symptoms.
+Thanks to its antifungal, antibacterial, and anti-parasitic properties, sulfur can reduce the number of unwanted skin parasites and reduce rosacea's signs and symptoms.

 Pink clay masks